willstepp/writings/joseph-the-son/jts-notes.md

 Each of the main characters needs their own story arc, with its own rises and falls.
 In this book, the plot should be light and unimposing, creeping in around scenes that are more about the characters.
 Moments, moods, memories.
 Suggested rather than told.

 The words that Jesus said are not true because he spoke them.
 Truth is not truth because who speaks the words.
 Lies are not lies because they come from the mouth of a liar.

+The lie is not the lie because it proceeds from the mouth of a liar.
+The truth is not the truth because it proceeds from the mouth of a truth-teller.

 Minister Jacob tells the story of the house he never built.